Sage-Bionetworks/schematic/docs/source/validation_rules.rst

 url
 ~~~

 - Using the ``url`` rule implies the user should add a URL to a free text box as a string.
 This function will check that the user has provided a usable URL.
 It will check for any standard URL error and throw an error if one is found.
 Further additions to this rule can allow for checking that a specific type of URL is added.
-For example, if the user needs to add a ``http://protocols.io`` URL, ``http://protocols.io`` can be added after url to perform this check.
-If the provided url does not contain this specific string, an error will be raised.
+For example, if the user needs to ensure that the input contains a http://protocols.io  URL string, http://protocols.io can be added after url to perform this check.

 - Format: